 No Mockoon MCP server — Despite Mockoon’s 6k+ GitHub stars as an API mocking tool, no MCP integration exists.
 Also missing: JSON Server, Karate, SoapUI, Dredd.

-No standalone API gateway MCP servers — Kong archived theirs; Apigee and MuleSoft are platform-embedded.
+API gateway MCP servers fully vendor-hosted — Kong archived its open-source server; Apigee, MuleSoft, and Salesforce are all platform-embedded managed services.
 Tyk and AWS API Gateway have no dedicated MCP servers.
+Self-hosted teams have zero options.

 Developer Tools MCP Comparison